RawTechnique/Phasor/convert/readme.txt

 == The process ==

-The conversion is done by a utility called AgiConvert, but doesn't use the original game files directly.
+The conversion is done by a utility called PhasorConvert, but doesn't use the original game files directly.
 Instead, it requires all pictures, views and logics to be exported first by WinAGI, a 3rd party utility, available at www.winagi.com.